-The Architecture and Design Department offers a five-year professional Bachelor of Architecture degree, a Bachelor of Science degree in architectural technology, and an Associate in Applied Science degree in architectural technology.
-These degrees are designed to serve various needs within the profession of architecture.
-The Associate of Applied Science degree in interior design provides graduates with fundamental knowledge and skills for entry-level positions in interior design.
-The department emphasizes creating good design for social good.
-This mission is supported by the faculty and the students.
+The Architecture and Design Department offers a five-year first-professional Bachelor of Architecture degree (BArch) degree, a four-year Bachelor of Science degree in architectural technology, and a two-year Associate in Applied Science degree in architectural technology.
+These degrees are designed to serve various professional objectives for graduates entering the practice and profession of architecture.
+The BArch degree is the only fully accredited first professional undergraduate degree program available in the SUNY system.

-Recognizing that an architectural education at Alfred State is a powerful platform upon which to build a career, our students seek opportunities to learn through local and global civic engagement projects in each and every design studio, which is the cornerstone of the Alfred State experience.
-Students explore their social responsibility as emerging professionals – to make the world a better place through design and professional conduct – in real-world laboratories that stretch from rural communities in New York’s Southern Tier, to the department's signature study abroad program in Sorrento, Italy, and all points in between.
+An Alfred State architectural education is a powerful platform upon which to build a career.
+Our students participate in hands-on opportunities to examine the regional built environment and learn through civic engagement projects in each design studio, which is the cornerstone of the Alfred State experience.
+Students explore their social responsibility as emerging professionals – to make the world a better place through design and professional conduct – in real-world environments from rural communities in New York’s Southern Tier, across the region and the world including the department's signature study abroad program in Sorrento, Italy and SUNY partner programs in France, Estonia, Benin, and all points in between.

-A career-focused, project-based education integrating theory and practice with a strong multidisciplinary foundation that draws upon an institutional heritage of building and technology.
+The Department of Architecture & Design at Alfred State College offers a career-focused, project-based education integrating theory and practice with a strong multidisciplinary foundation that draws upon an institutional heritage of building and technology.
 Emphasizing core values of leadership, professional preparedness, and work ethic, experienced faculty offer personal instruction and guidance to students as they collaborate with real people to explore real challenges across the region and beyond.